Should we be promoting handwashing at different times during infectious disease outbreaks?

 How long should hands be washed for?

 Studies show that within one hour, hands typically become as contaminated as they were prior to washing them.
-Given that COVID-19 can transmit via surfaces, as well as respiratory droplets, it is important that hands are washed at additional and different times to what would normally be recommended for the control of diarrhoeal diseases.
+Therefore, it is important that we encourage populations to wash their hands frequently, though the recommended frequency may vary depending on the disease of interest’s transmission route.
+For instance, when considering COVID-19, we know that SARS-CoV-2 can transmit via surfaces, as well as respiratory droplets.
+Therefore it is important that hands are washed at additional and different times to what would normally be recommended for the control of diarrhoeal diseases.
 Information about when hands should be washed is available here.

 Recommendations about handwashing duration will vary depending on whether guidance is aimed at the general public or health care workers.
 Unsurprisingly, it is particularly important that health care workers and patients or visitors to health facilities wash their hands more thoroughly and frequently than the general population.